William "Tiger" Dunlop: Legislative role

-Tiger was a colourful character and made interesting speeches and wrote direct letters to the newspapers of Toronto.
+Dunlop was a colourful character and made interesting speeches and wrote direct letters to the newspapers of Toronto.
 Dunlop's short foray into journalism gave him the knowledge of the trade to catch the eyes of the editors in London, England.

 Voting record

 Dunlop's record as a parliamentarian demonstrates that he did not vote along party lines.
 This is not an exhaustive list, but a list that is meant to provide some insight into the thought and ideology of a man of contradictions who genuinely spans the Tory to Reform spectrum in the early days of Canada.